-What is Hemangiosarcoma in Dogs?
+What is Hemangiosarcoma?

 Tumors on the spleen and liver may bleed or rupture, which may cause the abdominal cavity to fill with blood (hemoabdomen).
 Tumors in the heart most commonly appear in the right atrium and also tend to bleed.
 Blood fills up the sac around the heart (pericardium) and impairs cardiac function.
 Hemangiosarcoma tumors that affect the heart can cause heart failure and reflect those symptoms.

-Signs of Hemangiosarcoma in Dogs
+Symptoms of Hemangiosarcoma in Dogs

-Causes of Hemangiosarcoma in Dogs
+Causes of Hemangiosarcoma

-Hemangiosarcoma of the skin is typically caused by too much sun exposure.
+- Sun exposure: Hemangiosarcoma of the skin is typically caused by too much sun exposure.
 Tumors usually occur on hairless areas of the skin or areas with white hair.

 Diagnosing Hemangiosarcoma in Dogs

 The next diagnostic steps include full lab work (complete blood count, blood chemistry, urinalysis) and radiographs (X-rays) of the chest and abdomen.
 Your vet will be looking for lab abnormalities that can indicate cancer as well as visible tumors or abnormalities in the chest and abdomen.
 Bloodwork will help your veterinarian determine your dog's blood cell count, blood clotting ability, and organ function to narrow down the cause of its illness.

 In some cases, a definitive diagnosis of hemangiosarcoma cannot be made until the tumor is surgically removed and sent to a pathologist.
 Depending on the diagnosis, your primary veterinarian may refer you to a veterinary oncologist and/or veterinary surgeon for treatment.

 Surgical removal of skin hemangiosarcomas is usually curative if the entire tumor is removed and there is no metastasis.